‘My next visit was to Flint. I took the lower road, by the shore, blackened with the smoke of smelting houses…’

 Thomas Pennant, A Tour in Wales (1778)

 So announces Thomas Pennant on his journey into Flint, his county town.
 It is an image a town of industry and graft, which its curiously problematic name somehow enhances.
 It is a name that those from outside the area, looking in from a distance perhaps, struggle to fathom.
-Those, ‘off Flint', know full well what it means, since the town is a hard place, unashamedly so, and always has been.
+Those, ‘off Flint', know full well what it means, since the town is a place of graft, unashamedly so, and always has been.

 Flint first enters recorded history in 1277 with the commencement of the building of the castle by Edward I, his first in Wales and named as, ‘Le Flynt’.
 Pennant, Samuel Lewis and many other antiquarians have looked for the meaning of the town’s name in the geology of the area – in vain.
 Others have given up on even attempting to understand its current name, and have sought an older Welsh name – in vain.
 It means, in Middle English, quite simply, ‘hard rock’ – obviously.